Anthonym553/BusinessProprietorApp/README.md

 ## Implementation:

-Our app uses FireBase for back-end management.
-All user-related data, like e-mail, password, etc., is stored in FireBase and pulled to the front end by request.
+The app uses FireBase for back-end management.
+All user-related data is stored in FireBase and pulled to the front end by request.

 There are two separate dashboards for the business owner and client.
 The main difference is that the client's dashboard has a "Search" page instead of a "Receipt Creator."

 On the "Appointments" page, clients and business owners can make appointments with each other.
-The dates are demonstrated in the calendar, and we used the Material-Calendar library that lets us create appointments for specific days and times and track them.
+The dates are demonstrated in the calendar, the Material-Calendar library was used which allowed creation of appointments for specific days and times and track them.
 Days with the appointments on them are highlighted on the calendar.

 On the "Account" page, the client can edit his basic information: name, e-mail, phone number, and address.
 From the business owner's side, the "Profile" page is similar, but it is possible to change the name of their business and add their skills.